-- When a complete laboratory service is performed (both professional and technical component), the service should be billed on a single service line with no modifier. - Modifiers are required for all DME, Prosthetics and Orthotics and Ambulance services. - When both the technical and professional component are performed by the same provider of service, the service code(s) should be billed on a single service line without a modifier, and not billed on two separate lines with the TC and 26 modifiers.
+- When a complete laboratory service is performed (both professional and technical component), the service should be billed on a single service line with no modifier. - Modifiers are required for all Anesthesia, DME, Prosthetics and Orthotics and Ambulance services. - When both the technical and professional component are performed by the same provider of service, the service code(s) should be billed on a single service line without a modifier, and not billed on two separate lines with the TC and 26 modifiers.

-OPERATIVE REPORT
+OPERATIVE REPORT/MEDICAL RECORDS

-An operative report is required for the following surgical procedures:
+An operative report and/or medical is required for the following